 To ensure that the same supplier data is collected regardless of category and country, Kitron has developed and implemented a web based RFI (Request for information).
-This data is then automatically uploaded into Kitron's Supplier Evaluation Model (SEM) and in 2021 we already expanded this automated functionality to make even broader suppliers assessment including additional suppliers' sustainability rating.
-Implementation started in 2021 and will be finalized in Q1 2022.
+This data is then automatically uploaded into Kitron's Supplier Evaluation Model (SEM) and expanded and have this suppliers assessment including additional suppliers' sustainability rating.

 To minimize supply chain risk, Kitron seeks to ensure that Kitron's spend with any specific supplier does not exceed 20 per cent of the total revenue of any single supplier and seeks to diversify its sourcing strategy.
 Moreover, Kitron diligently works at supplier consolidation, making sure that we work only with the best possible supply partners.
-In 2021, Kitron had 2032 active suppliers, up from 1973 the year before.
+In 2022, Kitron had 2739 active suppliers, up from 2032 the year before.
 The number of active suppliers is affected by the number of new customers and the general supply situation.
 Active supplier means Kitron have placed a purchase order in the last 12 months.